Jul 02, 2026

 • Closing and next steps.
 Alice Scotti (ALICE)

-The recorded session videos and presentations will be available in the ALICE Knowledge Platform Efficient and Low Emissions Assets and Energy event page:
+The recorded session videos and presentations are available in the ALICE Knowledge Platform Efficient and Low Emissions Assets and Energy event page:

 FLEXMCS has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101192657.
 MACBETH has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101192466.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
+ZEFES is funded by the European Union under grant agreement number 101095856 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.

 Back to overview